 |1.||Canon 1Ds Mark II||Y||-||-||-||-||-||2.0||-||-||-|

 |12.||Canon 1D Mark IV||Y||stereo||-||Y||-||mini||2.0||-||-||-|

 Studio photographers will appreciate that the Canon 1Ds Mark II (unlike the 700D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 So what is the bottom line?
 Is there a clear favorite between the Canon 1Ds Mark II and the Canon 700D?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Advantages of the Canon EOS-1Ds Mark II:

 - Better image quality: Scores substantially higher (13 points) in the DXO overall assessment.